tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 fees_score: 8.5
 fees_width: 85
 ---
-Coinbase is a Bitcoin company based in San Francisco.
+Is Coinbase safe? is a common question.
+Yes, Coinbase is a Bitcoin company based in San Francisco, and backed by trusted investors.
 [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world's largest Bitcoin broker, and also offers an exchange, wallet, and developer API.
-Here we'll review Coinbase's brokerage, exchange, and [wallet](/exchanges/coinbase/#coinbase-wallet-review).
+Here we'll review its brokerage, exchange, and [wallet](/exchanges/coinbase/#coinbase-wallet-review).

 ## Payment Methods Accepted